 ["PDXMan" saw the comment below, and decided to fill me in.
 I thought his response was so good, it deserved publishing.
 I appreciate the time he took crafting his response.]
 "Many times imports are a much better bargain then domestics.
 It drives me crazy that heavy bottles can be shipped half way across the world and … [Read more...] about Why Are Domestic Wines So Expensive?

-That Coffeehouse NW has become a destination for coffee fans citywide is a miracle.
+That Coffeehouse NW is a destination for coffee fans citywide is a miracle.
 The pedestrian-hostile, auto-drenched corridor of Burnside Street is anything but cute—not so much resembling the two-lane, café-lined Eastside connectors like Belmont and Mississippi.
-And while Coffeehouse NW was trying to build its … [Read more...] about Coffee Guide: Coffehouse NW
+And while Coffeehouse NW was trying to build its customer … [Read more...] about Coffee Guide: Coffehouse NW

 Note: Bar Due has now closed Fratelli's Bar Dué Happy Hour in Portland Hi, PFDers!
 Hap here.
 Did you miss me?
 I've been traveling.
 I don't know about you, but I find it's always best to visit the state parks during the week before or after Memorial Day weekend, because the weather is good and most kids are still … [Read more...] about Review: Bar Dué